France's BNP to pay $9 billion in U.S. sanctions case, face dollar-clearing ban

-NEW YORK/WASHINGTON French bank BNP Paribas BNPP.PA on Monday agreed to pay almost $9 billion over charges it violated U.S. sanctions against countries such as Sudan, and faces a one-year suspension of parts of its U.S. dollar-clearing business.
+NEW YORK French bank BNP Paribas BNPP.PA on Monday agreed to pay almost $9 billion (5.25 billion pounds) over charges it violated U.S. sanctions against countries such as Sudan, and faces a one-year suspension of parts of its U.S. dollar-clearing business.

 The bank also pleaded guilty to two criminal charges.
 The bank's general counsel, Georges Dirani, briefly appeared in New York state court to plead guilty to one count of falsifying business records and one count of conspiracy.